elisabettatea/iris-project/README.md

 The Analysis of Deviance results indicate that removing the sl (sepal length) variable from the first model does not significantly worsen the model.
 The p-value of 0.2423 suggests that the change in deviance is not substantial enough to justify keeping sl in the model.
 Therefore, model2 (class_binaria ~ sw + pl + pw) is just as effective as the first one (class_binaria ~ sl + sw + pl + pw) while being simpler and more parsimonious.

+This means we can make our predictions just as accurately without complicating things unnecessarily.

 #### GOF